KQM-git/TCL/characters/electro/fischl.md

 {% tab title="C2" %}
 ### **Devourer of All Sins**

-When **Nightrider** is used, it deals an additional 200% ATK as Electro DMG, and its AoE is increased by 50%.
+When **Nightrider** is used, it deals an additional 200% ATK as DMG, and its AoE is increased by 50%.

 | Attribute | Skill |
 | :--- | :--- |